Severe Weather Information

 Should a Severe Thunderstorm Warning or Tornado Warning be issued, the event is occurring and immediate precautions should be taken.

-The City of Owasso utilizes 16 outdoor warning devices located throughout the more densely populated portions of the community.
-As the name implies, these devices are specifically designed to provide warning for residents and visitors who may be outdoors when tornadic activity approaches.
+The City of Owasso utilizes 16 outdoor warning devices (PDF) located throughout the more densely populated portions of the community.
+As the name implies, these devices are specifically designed to provide a warning for residents and visitors who may be outdoors when tornadic activity approaches.
 The sounding of the outdoor warning devices is a signal to take immediate shelter in a storm shelter, safe room, or other location specifically designed to withstand severe weather.
 If no such area is available, seek shelter in a small interior room or closet on the lowest possible level, away from exterior openings such as doors or windows.
 Heavy clothing or bedding materials should be utilized for additional protection from flying debris, which is typically the greatest hazard during a tornadic event.

 Residents who have a personal storm shelter or safe room are encouraged to have a "partner" identified who will agree to establish contact with them following a severe weather event.
 Should this contact not be made, local authorities should be contacted to initiate a search of the storm shelter to prevent someone from inadvertently being trapped.
 The City of Owasso has implemented a storm shelter registration program which allows residents to register the location of their shelter in the unlikely event they should become trapped due to debris from a severe weather event.
-Registration is available online, or by calling the City Of Owasso Emergency Management at 918-272-3828.
+Registration is available by calling the City Of Owasso Emergency Management at 918-272-3828.

 Planning & Awareness

-Recommendations for personal severe weather preparedness focus on 2 main areas, planning and awareness.
+Recommendations for personal severe weather preparedness focus on 2 main areas, planning, and awareness.

-Planning involves an assessment of the potential risks or hazards involved, such as type of structural construction, presence of a personal shelter, travel distance / time to a shelter or substantial structure, methods of early warning, etc. All factors should be evaluated and a plan developed to provide adequate early warning and travel time (if needed) to reach shelter.
+Planning involves an assessment of the potential risks or hazards involved, such as type of structural construction, presence of a personal shelter, travel distance/time to a shelter or substantial structure, methods of early warning, etc. All factors should be evaluated and a plan developed to provide adequate early warning and travel time (if needed) to reach shelter.
 Basic safety items such as a flashlight, battery-powered radio or television, food or snacks, drinking water, needed medications, address book or contact information, etc. should be identified and assembled in advance, and taken should evacuation be necessary.

 Awareness is simply keeping an eye on the sky for the possibility of approaching severe weather.
-One excellent tool are the low-cost programmable weather alert radios available from a variety of general retail sources.
+One excellent tool is the low-cost programmable weather alert radios available from a variety of general retail sources.
 These devices incorporate back-up battery power and are programmable to receive watches or warnings for specific areas, thus helping eliminate false alarms or other distractions.
 Severe weather can build rapidly in Oklahoma, and local broadcast media (television and/or radio) should be monitored on a regular basis, particularly in the spring and fall severe weather seasons.